ONSdigital/application-profile/README.md

 6 "Merthyr Tydfil"  75.5      79.1      75.5      79.4   74.9  79.6
 ```

-Organising the table as [tidy data](https://r4ds.had.co.nz/tidy-data.html), with each variable having its own column gives an output which can be instantly read into R, without need for further cleaning.
+Organising the table as [tidy data](https://r4ds.had.co.nz/tidy-data.html), additional information which describes the characteristics of the data in the CSV file with each variable having its own column gives an output which can be instantly read into R, without need for further cleaning.

 For data to be classified as tidy data: